bjornrho/Navigation-brov2/README.md

 * [**brov2_gps**](src/brov2_gps/): Driver for Ultimate GPS

 ## Library/Module Dependencies
-The packages/scripts rely on the following list of libraries and modules.
+The packages/scripts rely on the following list of libraries and modules to function properly.

 **Onboard**: